 Thank you Expedia for sponsoring this post.
-Visit Expedia.com to book your first trip of 2020!
+Visit Expedia.com to book your trip!

-As one of the largest industries in the world, tourism is only growing bigger and will continue to boom as we enter the new decade.
-Many frequent travelers are quick to share the benefits travel has on the mind, body, and soul, but through all the broadening of world views; experiencing new cultures; and excitement, rejuvenation, or relaxation we gain from traveling, do we stop to think about ethical tourism, sustainability, and the effects travel has on the very planet that is blessing us with all its beauty and opportunities for exploration?
+As one of the largest industries in the world, tourism is only growing bigger and will continue to boom as we enter the world of post-pandemic travel.
+Many frequent flyers are quick to share the benefits travel has on the mind, body, and soul, but through all the broadening of world views; experiencing new cultures; and excitement, rejuvenation, or relaxation we gain from traveling, do we stop to think about ethical tourism, sustainability, and the effects travel has on the very planet that is blessing us with all its beauty and opportunities for exploration?

 Many fail to realize that whether by car, boat, train or plane especially, traveling is negatively impacting our planet as one of the biggest generators of carbon emissions.
 But the damage doesn’t end there– being a responsible traveler is not only about environmental consciousness.
 Local communities are also feeling the effects of over-tourism which is leading to the destruction and displacement of indigenous people and animals.

 So what can we as travelers do to both reduce our environmental footprint while positively impacting local culture?
-These 20 tips will help you be a more conscious, responsible, and sustainable traveler in the year 2020.
+These 20 tips will help you be a more conscious, responsible, and sustainable traveler.
 Just remember: it’s not about being perfect, but about making better choices, being culturally sensitive, and doing our best to minimize the negative economic, environmental, and social impacts travel has on the earth and local communities.

 How to be a Responsible Traveler: 20 Tips for Sustainable and Ethical Tourism